Search efforts are underway in Virginia as more than 40 people are unaccounted for after severe flooding - KTVZ

 Dominick Fragoso, who lives in Whitewood, said the water rose to his kneecaps.

-“One of our neighbors’ driveways completely collapsed and fell down the mountain and fell down the creek,” Fragoso told WCYB.
+“One of our neighbors’ driveways completely collapsed and fell down the mountain and fell down the creek,” Fragoso told the station.

-The storm system also hit the Greenbrier Campground in Gatlinburg, Tennessee, where more than 400 people were evacuated Wednesday after more than 8 inches of rain fell, according to Perrin Anderson, the assistant mayor for governmental affairs in Sevier County.
+The storm system also hit the Greenbrier Campground in Gatlinburg, Tennessee, where more than 400 people were evacuated Wednesday after more than 8 inches of rain fell, said Perrin Anderson, the assistant mayor for governmental affairs in Sevier County.

 “Debris and vehicles washed downstream in the Middle Prong of the Little Pigeon River from the campground,” Anderson said.

-More than 100 homes were damaged in southwestern Virginia, according to Billy Chrimes, a search and rescue specialist with the Virginia Department of Emergency Management.
+More than 100 homes were damaged in southwestern Virginia, said Billy Chrimes, a search and rescue specialist with the Virginia Department of Emergency Management.

 “It’s gonna take time for the access to be restored so we can get in,” Chrimes said.

-He added that many roads were blocked by landslides and approaches to bridges were washed out in the storm.
+Roads were blocked by landslides and approaches to bridges were washed out in the storm, he added.

 The-CNN-Wire

-Note: Correction: An earlier version of this story misstated when the torrential rain fell.
-It was Tuesday.